Rosuav/ThirdSquare/README.md

 Additionally, while it's reasonable to count a single day's travel as covering all applicable zones, trying to expand this to multiple days becomes hairier;
 if a commuter steps outside his usual route for one day in a month, how should this be charged?
 The safest solution is to keep each day's travel separate.
-For the regular travellers who wish to save money by using longer-duration tickets, the overhead of explicitly purchasing them will be easily justified.
+Thus all tickets are based on a single day's travel, and bulk discounts are applied at a higher level.

 Touch-Off Detection
 ===================